-For the 2019-20 Academic Year, 1,198 Alternative Format projects were completed (17% increase), including Braille, Large Print, and PDF conversions.
-A total of 1,452 captioning projects were completed, a significant increase of 31%.
+For the 2020-21 Academic Year, 1,345 Alternative Format projects were completed (12.3% increase), including Braille, Large Print, and PDF conversions.
+A total of 4,874 captioning projects were completed, a significant increase of 234.5%.
 This is an additional area that experience a very workload due to the COVID-19 pandemic, particularly in the area of captioning.
 While there has been an upward trend over the past couple of years, it dramatically increased at the end of Spring 2020 and has continued to exponentially increase into the next academic year.
-This is a critical area within

-CDA that will need to be examined to determine how best to be able to continue to meet demand and the university ADA obligations in this area.
+To respond to this demand, CDA temporarily hired two Accessible Media Specialists.
+In Spring 2021, CDA was approved and provided funding to permanently hire these positions.
+This is a critical area within CDA that will need to be examined to determine how best to be able to continue to meet demand and the university ADA obligations in this area.